salemove/github-review-helper/README.md

 the `review/squash` context from the displayed list.
 NB: The bot must have had a change to check at least one PR for the context to appear in the list.

+*See the [GitHub
+documentation](https://help.github.com/articles/enabling-required-status-checks/) for a visual guide.*

 ### All set!
 Now try it out
 To try it out you can make some changes to your code on a feature branch that you've opened a PR for.
 Then stage these changes with `git add`.
 Now create a *fixup* commit for you current HEAD with `git commit --fixup=@` and push the